 Crock Pot Honey Garlic Chicken – a tasty way to serve chicken from the crockpot.

-Crock Pot Buffalo Chicken – a great potluck recipe.
+Crock Pot Buffalo Chicken – a wonderful potluck recipe.

 Should You Brown Pork Chops Before Slow Cooking?